gasp/pioled/readme.md

-node startup.js to add to systemctl displays ip and how to connect during 60 sec
+node app.js to add to systemctl

+* displays on oled ip and how to connect during 30 sec